zBlueears/Obsqura-Zone/README.md

 # Obsqura-Zone
-Programs and Projects from java internship at Obsqura-Zone
+Programs and projects from java internship at Obsqura-Zone